Elliott bids for Compuware after seeking sale at rival

 "Although we think Elliott Management may withdraw its offer after discovering that some of Compuware's businesses have deteriorated more than expected, we think it is as likely another bidder may appear," Yin said in a note.

-Compuware, which makes software to manage large computer networks, posted a 9 percent jump in sales for the year ended March 31, after several years of lacklustre sales.
+Compuware, which makes software to manage large computer networks, posted a 9 percent jump in sales for the year ended March 31, after several years of lackluster sales.

 The company filed last week for a possible initial public offering of its Covisint Corp unit, which it said would allow the business to pursue strategic options.